simiat/Project_Group19/page3.md

 ![43.CrystalHabit_Tabulare](/immagini_markdown/43.CrystalHabit_Tabulare.png)

-The following are the last two triples which connects two subjects, namely two specimens of quartz and topaz respectively, with their respective crystal habits through the property hasCrystalHabit, which we have identified previously:
+The following are the last two triples which connects two subjects, namely two specimens of quartz and topaz respectively, with their related crystal habits through the property hasCrystalHabit, which we have previously identified :

 **NEW TRIPLE 5**